google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 {% include modules/takeaway.liquid list=page.key-takeaways.code %}

-You can achieve most effects with both CSS and JavaScript, but the amount of effort and time will differ.
-Each has their pros and cons, but this is a good rule-of-thumb:
+Most basic animations can be created with either CSS or JavaScript, but the amount of effort and time will differ.
+Each has their pros and cons, but these are good rules-of-thumb:

 * **Use CSS when you have smaller, self-contained states for UI elements.** CSS transitions and animations are ideal for bringing a navigation menu in from the side, or showing a tooltip.
 You may end up using JavaScript to control the states, but the animations themselves are written in your CSS.
 * **Use JavaScript when you need significant control over your animations.** Something that dynamically tracks a touch position, or an animation that you need to stop, pause, slow-down or reverse are both examples of when you need JavaScript-based animations.

 ### Animate with CSS

-There’s no doubt that animating with CSS is the simplest way to get something moving:
+There’s no doubt that animating with CSS is the simplest way to get something moving on screen:

 {% highlight css %}
 .box {
   -webkit-transform: translate(0, 0);
-  -webkit-transition: -webkit-transform 1300ms;
+  -webkit-transition: -webkit-transform 500ms;

   transform: translate(0, 0);
-  transition: transform 1300ms;
+  transition: transform 500ms;
 }

-.box:hover {
+.box.move {
   -webkit-transform: translate(100px, 100px);
   transform: translate(100px, 100px);
 }
 {% endhighlight %}

 Here we have a box element that we want to move 100px in both the X & Y axes on hover.
-To achieve this we use a CSS transition and declare that we would like the animation to take 1300 milliseconds.
+To achieve this we use a CSS transition and declare that we would like the animation to take 500 milliseconds.

 {% link_sample _code/box-move-simple.html %}See sample{% endlink_sample %}

 We have other options besides the time that the transition takes, such as how the animation feels as it animates.
-You can get more on that in the [“Easing and Natural Motion”]({{site.fundamentals}}/look-and-feel/animations/easing-and-natural-motion.html) guide.
+You can get more on that in the [“The Basics of Easing”](the-basics-of-easing.html) guide.

 If you create separate CSS classes to manage your animations, you can then use JavaScript to toggle each animation on and off:

 {% highlight javascript %}
-box.classList.add('expanded');
+box.classList.add('move');
 {% endhighlight %}

 Doing this will provide a very nice balance to your apps.
-You can focus on managing state with JavaScript, and simply set the appropriate classes on the target elements.
-If you go down this route you can listen to transitionend events on the element, but only if you’re able to forego support for older versions of Internet Explorer; version 10 was the first version to support these events.
+You can focus on managing state with JavaScript, and simply set the appropriate classes on the target elements, leaving the browser to handle the animations.
+If you go down this route you can listen to `transitionend` events on the element, but only if you’re able to forego support for older versions of Internet Explorer; version 10 was the first version to support these events.
 All other browsers have supported the event for some time.

 The JavaScript required to listen for the end of a transition looks like this: